The following legal information is relevant to The Rowleys Partnership Limited and our trading name “Rowleys”.

 Professional Indemnity insurance

-In accordance with the disclosure requirements of the Services Regulations 2009, our professional indemnity insurers are AXA Insurance UK plc.
+In accordance with the disclosure requirements of the Services Regulations 2009, our professional indemnity insurers are Accelerant Insurance Ltd.

 The Rowleys Partnership Limited is the owner or licensee of all intellectual property rights in this site and the information published on it may not be copied, distributed, uploaded, republished, decompiled, disassembled, reverse-engineered or transmitted in any way without prior written consent.